mrkkrp/markkarpov.com/megaparsec/megaparsec.md

   `ByteString` out-of-the-box, but not `Text`.

 * [`megaparsec`][megaparsec] is a fork of `parsec` that has been actively developed in the last few years.
-The current version strikes a nice balance between speed, quality of error messages, and flexibility.
+The current version tries to find a nice balance between speed, flexibility, and quality of parse errors.
 As an unofficial successor of `parsec`, it stays conventional and immediately familiar for users who have used that library or who have read `parsec` tutorials.

 It would be impractical to try to cover all these libraries, and so we will focus on `megaparsec`.
-More precisely, we are going to cover the version 7, which by the time this book is published will probably have replaced the older versions almost everywhere.
+More precisely, we are going to cover the version 8, which by the time this book is published will probably have replaced the older versions almost everywhere.